LEFT-CENTER BIAS

 Launched in 1954, KQED is a public media outlet based in San Francisco, California, which operates the radio station KQED and the television stations KQED/KQET and KQEH.
 KQED is a PBS-member public television station, while KQED-FM is a National Public Radio (NPR) station.
 The official website and source for this review are http://www.kqed.org, which publishes news, information, and podcasts.
 KQED discloses its standards and practices here.

-Read our profile on United States government and media.
+Read our profile on the United States government and media.

 Funded by / Ownership

-KQED.org is owned by the nonprofit Northern California Public Broadcasting with revenue derived through corporate sponsorships, donations, grants, and membership fees.
+KQED.org is owned by the nonprofit Northern California Public Broadcasting, with revenue derived through corporate sponsorships, donations, grants, and membership fees.

 Analysis / Bias

-In review, KQED.org publishes radio programs, podcasts, videos, and news stories for the San Francisco Bay area.
-Most news reporting is original from reporters and journalists that utilize minimal loaded language such as this: Coronavirus: What’s Reopening in Each Bay Area County.
-This story is properly sourced to government resources.
-While they do not publish actual opinion pieces or specifically offer emotional appeals, their story selection frequently favors the left.
 For example, they have a section dedicated to climate change with articles such as this: Climate Lawsuits by California Cities, Counties Transferred to State Court in Victory Over Oil Companies.
 They also report frequently on LGBTQ issues No Parade?
-No Problem — SF Pride Launches Online Celebration as well as pro-immigration stories Essential Workers with Temporary Protected Status Could be at Risk of Deportation.
-In general, the news is reported factually with a left-leaning bias in story selection.
+No Problem — SF Pride Launches Online Celebration and pro-immigration stories Essential Workers with Temporary Protected Status Could be at Risk of Deportation.
+Generally, the news is reported factually with a left-leaning bias in story selection.

 Failed Fact Checks

-- None in the Last 5 years
+• None in the Last 5 years

 Overall, we rate KQED Left-Center Biased based on story selection that moderately favors a liberal perspective.
 We also rate them High for factual reporting due to proper sourcing of information and a clean fact check record.
-(D. Van Zandt 6/23/2020)
+(D. Van Zandt 6/23/2020) Updated (07/05/2022)

 Source: https://www.kqed.org/

-Last Updated on October 9, 2020 by Media Bias Fact Check
+Last Updated on May 30, 2023 by Media Bias Fact Check

 Left vs. Right Bias: How we rate the bias of media sources